CodelineAtyab/ResumeSkillExtractor/README.md

 ## Usage

 ### Starting Redis Server
-Ensure that the Redis server is running: redis-server
+Ensure that the Redis server is running.
+Use docker to run the container:
+`docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest`

 ### Running the Producer
 Run the producer script to enqueue CV processing tasks: python producer.py